YevheniiKovryzhenko/KGroundControl/README.md

        ```bash
         cmake --build . --parallel
        ```
-4. If you have compiled everything statically, you can not copy the executable to the RPi5 and test it.
+4. If you have compiled everything statically, you can now copy the executable to the RPi5 and test it.

-# Optitrack Motion Capture System
+## Optitrack Motion Capture System
-Although KGroundControl is cross-platform and works on different operating systems, watch out for the OS-specific limitations.
-Windows thread scheduling is not as accurate/consistent as in Linux.
-If you plan to use motion capture, make sure you are ok with <15ms scheduling precision truncation.
-I had to resort to running KGC in WSL2 (Ubuntu) to get more consistent streaming rates.
+KGroundControl is designed to work with Optitrack Motive (v2.3.0) data streaming application.

-# Contact
+## Contact
 If you have any questions, please feel free to contact me, Yevhenii (Jack) Kovryzhenko, at yzk0058@auburn.edu.

-# Credit
+## Credit
 This work started during my Ph.D. at [ACELAB](https://etaheri0.wixsite.com/acelabauburnuni) at Auburn University, under the supervision of Dr. Ehsan Taheri.
 Part of this work has been used during my participation in the STTR Phase II project with Transcend Air Co. to support the ground station and related activities.
 For more details, check out my [PX4 Simulink IO Framework](https://github.com/YevheniiKovryzhenko/PX4_SIMULINK_IO_Framework.git) and [RRTV TiltWing](https://github.com/YevheniiKovryzhenko/RRTV_TiltWing.git) repositories that